naeemmohd/python/Python 101/008-ControlOfFlow/README.md

 ### Python - Functions:
   * Create a file - 01-Basics-ControlOfFlow.py - Control Of Flow:
+    * To create the file - nano 01-Basics-ControlOfFlow.py # create the file
+    * To execute the file - python 01-Basics-ControlOfFlow.py # execute the file

+    * If statement with elif, else.
+For loops with Lists and Dictionaries, Range funtion
     ```
-    nano 01-Basics-ControlOfFlow.py # create the file

-    # if statement with elif, else
     num = int(input("Please enter an integer: "))
     if(num < 0):
         print(str(num) + ' is a negative number.')